Waiting on the World to Change

 "Waiting on the World to Change" is a song by American singer-songwriter John Mayer.
-It was released as the lead single from his third studio album, Continuum (2006), on August 1, 2006.
+It was released as the lead single from his third studio album, Continuum (2006).
 The song enjoyed commercial success as a single and won the Grammy for Best Male Pop Vocal Performance at the 49th Grammy Awards.
+It was the most played song of the year in 2007 on mainstream adult contemporary radio in the USA.

 Lyrics and structure

-The song contains a highly popular chord progression often found in blues, rock and soul songs.
-The chord progression is I - vi - IV - I - V - vi - IV - I, and in the case of "Waiting on the World to Change", it is in the key of D. Another interesting fact is the accenting of the beats in the verses.
-Contrary to most popular music, the second snare backbeat of the second measure of the two-bar beat that repeats through most of the song features an accent on the "and" of "4", and not directly on "4".
+The song contains a highly popular chord progression often found in blues, rock, and soul songs.
+The chord progression is I - vi - IV - I - V - vi - IV - I, and in the case of "Waiting on the World to Change", it is in the key of D. However, contrary to most popular music, the second snare backbeat of the second measure of the two-bar beat that repeats through most of the song features an accent on the "and" of "4", and not directly on "4".

 The song's theme centers on the singer and his generation's inaction in regard to current world conditions.
 However, he attributes this inaction to a lack of power:

 He also laments the corruption among leaders:

 John Mayer confirmed this feeling of discontent between the leaders and that led to an interview with The Advocate, explaining the song this way: "It's saying, 'Well, I'll just watch American Idol because I know that if I were engaged in changing anything for the better, or the better as I see it, it would go unnoticed or be completely ineffective.'
 A lot of people have that feeling."
 Even so, the song alludes to hope for the future, with the singer intoning that with his generation's ascension to power, things will change:

 Politics was a topic that Mayer had not previously tackled.
 On his decision to include a politically tinged song, he commented, "You cannot avoid war in life, you cannot avoid the fear of terrorism, you cannot avoid those things now, they are a part of everyday demeanor.
 So in that sense it's become more of an acceptable thing to comment on because it's just so much of a white elephant."

 Music video

 The music video for the song was directed by Philip Andelman and features Mayer walking along the East River while commissioned graffiti artists Futura, Tats Cru, and Daze spray paint messages relating to the song's content on New York City billboards.
+Liz Friedlander had initially been booked to direct the video.